ChrisEssery/group-project/Portfolio/UX_Design.md

 Sally knows nothing about digital games.
 She used to play board games when she was younger, but she doesn't play anyone since she doesn't socialise very much.
 After her husband passed away a few years ago, she began to withdraw from social life.
 Her family visit her when they can, but they would like to see her more often.
 Her motivations are:

-   * She wants a to socialise with family and loved ones.
-   * She wants to engage in something that is fun.
-   * She wants to make sure is doing things to stimulate her brain.
+   *"I want to socialise with family and loved ones, and I want to engage in something that is fun.
+I want to make sure doing things will stimulate my brain."*

 Sally thinks that an online game platform might a good way for her to connect with his family more regularly and overcome the loneliness and isolation she's been feeling since her husband's death.